THE HISTORY OF WINE MAKING IN BURGUNDY

 'OF MONKS AND WINE'

 The fine wines of Burgundy have been consumed at the tables of the world’s decision makers since the 5C, in large part due to the work of the monks.
-Until the land was taken away from them following the French Revolution, their categorization of the land according to the quality of the wine produced, and fastidious approach to vineyard management, maintained a wordwide demand and appreciation.
-It is a unique aspect of French and European history and culture, the importance of which has perhaps at times been overlooked.
+The land was taken away from them following the French Revolution, but their categorisation of the land according to the quality of the wine produced, still exists today.
+It is a unique aspect of French and European history and culture.

 In 775 Charlemagne (leader of the Franks from 768, King of Italy in 774, crowned Emperor by the Pope in 800, and a champion of fine wine and good food!) bequeathed vineyards on the hill of Corton to the Abbey of St Andoche in Saulieu, in compensation for the destruction of their Abbey by the Saracens.
 Charlemagne was a uniting force after the troubled times that followed the demise of the Roman Empire, and it is to Charlemagne that are attributed the words ”Build churches and plant vines!”.
 So it likely that his reign saw an expansion of viticulture in Burgundy.